mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Ship: A spacecraft of 100 tons or more.
 Small Craft: A spacecraft of less than 100 tons.
 Small craft are incapable of jumping to other star systems.
 Capital Ship: A ship of more than 5,000 tons.
 System Ship: A ship without jump drives.
 Streamlined Hull: A ship designed to fly through atmosphere – will feature a wing or lifting body.
 Partially Streamlined Hull: These ships may enter atmospheres but are not specifically designed to do so and are extremely ungainly.
 Unstreamlined Hull: These ships are completely non-aerodynamic.
 While they can potentially enter atmospheres, this tends to be very dangerous.

 The size of a ship, its components and cargo is measured in displacement tons or simply tons.
 A displacement ton displaces a volume equal to one ton of liquid hydrogen.
-One displacement ton is roughly equal to 14 cubic metres.
+One displacement ton is roughly equal to 14 cubic meters.

 BUYING A SHIP Spacecraft are eye-wateringly expensive to the extent that, ordinarily, only the very rich, governments or large corporations can afford them.
 However, an industry of ship mortgages has sprung up that allows individual Travellers at least the dream of owning their own ship, although the repayments can be suitably astronomical and may force them to make less than noble decisions in order to meet bills charged every four weeks (this is the basis and driving force of many Traveller campaigns).